Russell-S-Harper/COMMON/README.md

 * `emulator/*`: 6502 emulator (borrowed Mike Chambers' Fake6502 CPU emulator v1.1 ©2011)
 * `xa-pre-process/*`: utility `xapp` to convert 32-bit fixed decimal quantities so that `xa` can use them

 Right now, for testing purposes, the code builds everything into one file `system.obj` and runs the code in the last block loaded, in this case, the code corresponding to `page6.src`.
 Eventually will support decoupling of system and application files.
+Application files will be inherently relocatable.

 To build and run: